Game dev

 }

-SFML is an excellent library that can be used to create 2D games in C++.
-It’s an abstraction over OpenGL and various system APIs, presenting a consistent and nice interface.
+SFML is an excellent library that can be used to create 2D games and similar applications in C++.
+It’s an abstraction over OpenGL and various system APIs, presenting a consistent and easy-to-use interface.

 RVWP: Multiplayer Topdown Sandbox Game in C++